roytman/test_repo/instructlab.md

-# InstructLab taxonomy extension
+# InstructLab Taxonomy Extension

-To extend InstructLab taxonomy knowledge user should do the following steps:
+To extend the InstructLab taxonomy knowledge, the user should follow these steps:
-- Clone a pre-created github repository into a temporary repository (will be used to store Markdown files).
+- Clone a pre-created GitHub repository into a temporary directory (this will be used to store Markdown files).
-- Convert given PDF files into Markdown (MD) format and store them in the directory of the cloned git repository.
+- Convert the provided PDF files into Markdown (MD) format and save them in the directory of the cloned Git repository.
-- Push the Markdown files into the git repository.
+- Push the Markdown files to the Git repository.
-- Use the last commit hash id to create a qna.yaml file according to the following url https://raw.githubusercontent.com/instructlab/taxonomy/refs/heads/main/docs/template_qna.yaml.
-This file would be used later.
+- Use the last commit hash ID to create a qna.yaml file based on the following URL: https://raw.githubusercontent.com/instructlab/taxonomy/refs/heads/main/docs/template_qna.yaml.
+This file will be used later.